python/devguide/buildworker.rst

 Latent workers
 ^^^^^^^^^^^^^^

-We also support running `latent buildworkers
+We also support running `latent workers
 <http://docs.buildbot.net/current/manual/cfg-workers.html#latent-workers>`_
 on the AWS EC2 service.
 To set up such a worker: